Newbeeer/newbeeer.github.io/papers.md

 order:  1
 ---

-> _I would have written a shorter letter, but I did not have the time._
->
-> ---Blaise Pascal
+> _Set your course by the stars, not by the lights of every passing ship._

 <ul>
 {% for paper in site.data.papers.papers %}